msaelices/mojo-websockets/README.md

 ## TODO

+- [ ] Asynchronous non-blocking communication (waiting for the Mojo async/await support)
 - [ ] Implement automatic reconnection for clients
 - [ ] Get rid of Python dependencies and logic (e.g. no more `from python import ...`)
 - [ ] Make sure it passes all the tests in [Autobahn|Testsuite](https://github.com/crossbario/autobahn-testsuite/)